 - Runner’s World Yoga: This has been consistently one of my favorite cross training workouts this year!
 I completed one of these yoga sessions every Monday during marathon training and it helped my running so much.
 There are plenty of different options on their website, from yoga for beginners, recovery, abs, and more!
 This is such a great resource.

-- 15 Minute Core Workout: I love love love ab workouts.
+- 15 Minute Complete Core Workout: I love love love ab workouts.
 One of my favorite areas to workout is my core (probably because it helps me feel a little less guilty from all the ice cream I’ve had, haha).
 This workout is quick and efficient, and always leaves me with a great burn!
+(Or checkout this Ultimate Core Workout for a Flat Stomach).

 - IronStrength: This is the workout I credit to the beginning of my realization that running is not just about running.
 I remember the first time I completed this workout I could not walk for 6 days.
 Literally.
 Since then I have gotten better at these moves, but they still leave me shaky and sore by the end.
 I love how this workout is incredibly challenging but too hard that it makes me want to give up.

-- Running Tempo Workouts: I definitely plan to get back to some regular speed work this upcoming year!
+- The 30 Minute Interval Workout to Increase Your Speed: I definitely plan to get back to some regular speed work this upcoming year!
 These tempo and interval workouts are the ones I completed while I trained for my PR half marathon, and they helped me cut nearly 20 minutes off my time.
 My favorite part about them, though, has to be that they are all really short workouts but so effective!
+(And check out these 4 tempo run variations for another speed workout option)!

 - 8 Minute Abs: I think I have every line of this video memorized.
 The guy on it is so happy that it makes me happy just listening to his positivity.
 Everyone has 8 minutes, right?!
 This is my go to ab workout when I am short on time.